LWR999/SP3000Util/workflow-doc.md

 - The discovery playlist prioritizes tracks with low play counts
 - You can re-run any script to update or refresh content
 - Your original library files remain untouched during this process
+- The declutter.sh script can be run any time to clean up unwanted files from your card

 For any issues or questions, refer to the source code or consult your music server administrator.